 The rest of South America includes several sediment basins, platforms and bedrock shields.
 The deep basins up towards the Andes as well as the Amazon, Parnaibo and Paraná basins are filled with thick post-Triassic lava and sediment sequences.
 The older platform sediments from the Silurian Triassic, like the Gondwana deposits in Africa, include early Silurian and Late Carbon deposits, shales with plant fossils from the Glossopteris flora, and freshwater layers of mesosaurs.
 The Southern Patagonian Platform is believed to have hercynically folded foundations.
 The bedrock of pre-Cambrian South America, the Amazon, is exposed in the Guyana Shield, the Central Brazilian Shield, and the Atlantic Shield.
 Between 3200 and 550 mill. years ago at least five orogenesis.

-According to Countryaah, South America has significant mineral deposits.
+According to Countryaah, South America has twelve countries and most of them have significant mineral deposits.
 In the Andes, gold, silver, copper, tin, zinc, coal and nitrates are mined.
 The sediment basins have oil and gas deposits as well as bauxite and kaolinite deposits.
 In the bedrock, e.g. band iron ore (BIF), gold and gemstones.
 Brazil was until 1840 the world’s largest diamond producer; then it became South Africa.

 South America wildlife

 South and Central America and the Caribbean make up the neotropic region comprising the lowlands of the Amazon, mountain forests and plateaus in the Andes, subtropical savannas, the Patagonian plains and the temperate part of the Andes with its moist coastal forests.
 In northern Chile and in Peru, there are coastal droughts.
 See Countryaah for all countries in Caribbean and Caribbean Sea.